Skip to main content

 To activate an eSIM on an iPhone, open Settings, tap Cellular, then tap Add eSIM.
 Choose Add Data Plan if prompted, then scan the QR code from your HelloRoam confirmation email using your iPhone camera.
 Follow the on-screen prompts to complete installation.
 Your phone assigns a label to the new line.
 Once installed, go back to Cellular settings and set the HelloRoam line as your preferred data line.
 Turn off Data Roaming on your home carrier line and turn it on for your HelloRoam line.
 The whole process takes about 5 minutes on iPhone XS and newer models.

 eSIM data costs less than carrier roaming charges from NZ providers.
 Spark, One NZ, and 2degrees roaming plans typically charge $10 to $30 per GB abroad.
-HelloRoam eSIM plans start at NZ$1.72 and cover 185+ countries.
-That's a saving of up to 84% compared to standard roaming add-ons, as of April 2026.
+HelloRoam eSIM plans start at NZ$1.77 and cover 185+ countries.
+That's a saving of up to 86% compared to standard roaming add-ons.
 An e-sim gives you local data rates in the country you visit.
 Your NZ number stays active on your physical SIM for calls and texts.

 Data roaming is what happens when your phone connects to a foreign network while you're travelling.
 Your home carrier (Spark, One NZ, or 2degrees in New Zealand) charges you extra fees for every megabyte of data you use on that foreign network.
 These charges can reach $10 to $30 per GB.
 An eSIM travel plan avoids data roaming charges by giving you a local data allowance at local network rates.
 You keep your NZ number on your physical SIM for calls and texts while the e SIM handles data at local speeds.